wayke-se/wayke-ecom-js/README.md

 ## Using

-The SDK exposes several namespaces, each containing functionality for a specific set of functionality.
+The SDK exposes several namespaces, each containing functionality for a specific set of use cases.
 The namespaces are:
 - `config`
 - `customers`
 - `insurances`